CloudLabsAI-Azure/MLOpsTemplate/src/workshop/documents/part_5.md

     > 1. Open up the `workshop_cd.yml` file in your repo under _yourname-dev branch_ (.github/workflows location)
     > 2. Update the 'creds: ${{ secrets...' section in this file to set up your secret name.
 Follow the instructions in this file annotated with #setup.

+    >**Note:** If the name is already updated and matches with the name of the Azure Credentials secret, you can leave as it is.

-    > **Note:** Please refer to [Use the Azure login action with a service principal secret](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create the proper Azure Credentials if you haven't done so already (you should have already defined such secret to complete the CI part of the workshop, i.e. [Part 4].
+    > **Note:** Please refer to [Use the Azure login action with a service principal secret](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create the proper Azure Credentials if you haven't done so already (you should have already defined such secret to complete the CI part of the workshop, i.e. [Part 4]).

 3. We will now configure our Azure ML deployments and the GitHub workflow which will automate these deployments.